Hey GSK, It's a New Year with New Leadership, Let's Restart Celiac Disease Research in 2026

 As of September 30, 2025, GSK had reported an operating profit of £6.83 billion in 2025.
 You don't need a degree from the London School of Economics or Wharton to know that £6.83 billion is a lot of money in any currency -- pounds, dollars or euros.

 GSK can certainly afford to restart Celiac Disease, and in the currency of hope and impact, that would be really meaningful to the Celiac Disease community!
+It's time to restore Celiac research to GSK's Respiratory, Immunology & Inflammation pipeline.
 This could have the right impact for Celiac patients and their loved ones, as well as the right kind of portfolio mix in terms of risks and rewards through the potential of drug repurposing.

 I urge you to reconsider and restart Celiac Disease research.
 Thank you for your consideration.